Computing Wasserstein Barycenter via operator splitting: the method of averaged marginals: Numerical Experiments

 \subsection{Study on data structure influence}

 We start by evaluating the impact of conditions that influence the storage complexity and the algorithm performance.
 The main conditions are the \textit{sparsity} of the data and the \textit{number of distributions} $M$.
-Indeed, on the one hand, the denser are the distributions, the greater RAM would be needed to store the data per transport plan (see the management of \textit{storage complexity} in \cref{sec:MAM}).
-On the other hand, the more distributions are treated, the more transport plans would be stored.
-In both of these configurations, the time per iteration is meant to grow, either because a processor would need to project more columns onto the respected simplex within \textit{Step 2}, or because \textit{Step 2} is repeated as many time as the number of distribution $M$ (see \cref{alg}).
-The dataset at hand, inspired from \cite{IBP,Cuturi}, has been naturally built to control the sparsity (or respectively, density) of the distributions (see \cref{nested_ellipses} and \cref{table1}).
-Note that each image is normalized making it a representation of a probability distribution.
-The density of a dataset is controlled by the number of nested ellipses: as exemplified in \cref{nested_ellipses} and \cref{table1}, measures with only a single ellipse are very sparse, while a dataset with 5 nested ellipses is denser. \\
+Naturally, the denser the distributions or the more distributions are treated, the greater the storage.
+In these configurations, the time per iteration grows because the number of projects onto the simplex increases.
+To assess the impact of data sparsity and the number of measures on the algorithm's performance, we consider a fixed-support approach and experiment on datasets inspired by \cite{IBP,Cuturi_Doucet_14}.
+The number of nested ellipses controls the density of a dataset: as exemplified in \cref{nested_ellipses}(a) and \cref{table1}, measures with only a single ellipse are very sparse.
+In contrast, a dataset with 5 nested ellipses is denser.

-In this first experiments we analyze the impact over MAM caused by the sparsity and number of measures.
-We have set $\rho=100$ without proper tuning for every dataset.
-The study has been carried out with one processor to avoid CPU communication management.\\

-\cref{surface} shows that, as expected, the execution time of an iteration increases with increasing density and number of measures.
-When compared to density it can be seen that the number of measures has greater influence on the method's speed (such a phenomenon can be due to the $numpy$ matrix management).
-This means the quantity of information in each measure does not seem to make the algorithm less efficient in term of speed.
-Such a result is to be put in regard with algorithms such as B-ADMM \cite{J.Ye} that are particularly shaped for sparse dataset but less efficient for denser ones.
-This is a significant point that will be further developed in \cref{infl_support}.\\
+In this first experiment, we apply MAM with $\rho=100$ (without proper tuning) for every dataset.
+Only a single processor was considered to avoid CPU communication management.
+Figure~\ref{nested_ellipses}(b) shows that, as expected, the execution time of an iteration increases with increasing density and number of measures.
+The number of measures influences the method's speed more than density (this phenomenon can be due to the $numpy$ matrix management).
+This means the quantity of information in each measure does not seem to make the algorithm less efficient in terms of speed.
+Such a result is to be put in regard with algorithms such as B-ADMM \cite{J.Ye} that are particularly shaped for sparse datasets but less efficient for denser ones. \Cref{infl_support} develops this further.
+Additionally, it is worth noting that the proposed method can harness parallel computation, enabling the distribution of work across the $M$ measures.
+This approach effectively mitigates the impact of the measure count on computational efficiency.